Amsterdam/tiles/README.md

 ...
 ```

-But then Tileserver GL serves the T-Rex vector tiles directly in :
+But then Tileserver GL serves the T-Rex vector tiles directly in:

 `http://localhost:8080/styles/basic/?vector#12/52.37875/4.87371`

 - Generate png tiles with mapproxy

-Build topo_wm mapproxy image :
+Build mapproxy seed image:

-`docker-compose build topo_wm`
+`docker-compose build mapproxy_wm_seed`

-Then run the maproxy seeding :
+Then run the maproxy seeding:

-`docker-compose run topo_wm`
+`docker-compose run mapproxy_wm_seed`

 The resulting tiles are in the ./tiles subdirectory